Wonchan-Kim/Obsidian_CS/School/CMPT403/HW/ASGN4.md

    T_4 = L_4 + \frac{S}{R} = \frac{5}{4}L_3 + \frac{S}{R},
    $$
    so performance decreases slightly due to the additional hop and higher cumulative latency.
+   Moreover, each relay includes the encryption and traffic forwarding, leading to higher bandwidth overhead, also contributing to the lwoer performance.

    Privacy improves because an extra relay increases path diversity and makes end-to-end correlation attacks more difficult.